kalisio/kdk/docs/api/map/services.md

 ## Catalog service

-This service aims at storing the definition of the available map layers or map view contexts (extent and active layers).
+This service aims at storing the definition of available:
+- map layers,
+- map layers categories,
+- map layers legend categories (a.k.a. sublegends),
+- map contexts (extent, active layers and current time).

 ::: tip
 Available as a global and a contextual service